Changing your mind about something you've bought

 It’s the same no matter how expensive the item was - it’s really down to the seller whether they offer you anything.

-There are certain steps you can take, depending on where you bought the item.
+There are certain steps you can take, depending on where you bought the item and how you paid for it.

-If you think that there’s a problem with the item, you might have different rights.
+If you think there’s a problem with the item, you might have different rights.

 If you bought the item from a shop

-If you’ve changed your mind about something you bought in a shop, first check their own policy on returns.
-Even though they don’t have to do it by law, lots of shops will say you can return items within 14 or sometimes even 30 days, as long they’re not used.
+Even though they don’t have to do it by law, lots of shops will say you can return items within 14 or sometimes even 30 days, as long as they’re not used.

 The shop’s returns policy might be written on your receipt, or you could check their website or call your local branch to ask.
-Bear in mind that shops often reduce the amount of time you have to return items bought in a sale, although you’ll still always be protected if something is faulty.
+Shops often reduce the amount of time you have to return items bought in a sale, although you’ll still always be protected if something is faulty.

 You’ll stand a better chance if you take your receipt with you and return the item in its original packaging.
 It’s up to them what they offer you - you’ll need to decide whether to accept it or not.